 Glow Restaurant

-I had the vegan burger, although it was absolutely stunning, I was a bit disappointed when I first saw it - it looked tiny!
+I had the vegan burger, although it was pretty, I was a bit disappointed when I first saw it - it looked tiny!
 But my disappointment soon disappeared - I was so full I could barely finish it!
 I wasn't over-impressed with the buns, but everything else was insanely delicious - the burgers themselves, the sweet potato chips and the cheese.
 Omg, the cheese was the best part - made of almonds, it had an incredible texture, truly reminiscent of dairy cheese.
 It also had a strong flavour (sadly a rarity with vegan cheeses).
 I loved it.
 The ambience of the place combined with the delicious food made this one of my favourite vegan restaurants Belgrade.

 Address: Glow Restaurant, Balkanska 1, Beograd 11000